nodinosaur/JavaSealedUnions/README.md

 This library was heavily inspired by [RxEither](https://github.com/eleventigers/rxeither) and the wonderful [Domain Driven Design](http://fsharpforfunandprofit.com/ddd/) talk by [Scott Wlaschin](https://github.com/swlaschin).

 ## RATIONALE
-I recommend watching the talk linked above first to see what solutions this library provides.

 Java's type system is considered not very powerful although it contains most OOP niceties.
-Some of the most known absences are tagged unions or sealed classes, [available in languages like Kotlin](https://kotlinlang.org/docs/reference/classes.html#sealed-classes).
+Some of the most known absences are sealed classes and [tagged unions](https://en.wikipedia.org/wiki/Tagged_union), available in languages like [Kotlin](https://kotlinlang.org/docs/reference/classes.html#sealed-classes) or [Rust](https://doc.rust-lang.org/book/enums.html) respectively.
+JavaSealedUnions brings unions and part of sealed classes into idiomatic Java.

 Most current approach is having a base class or interface `IMyContract` and implementing several of `IChildContractPlusExtras` for public scopes.
 Another alternative is having a public `abstract` class that is inherited by a small set of package-only classes.
 The problem with the first approach is the possibility of breaking encapsulation and being able to implement the interface by a 3rd party outside the desired outcomes.
 The second approach hides the implementations for you, which requires the use of runtime tools like `instanceof` to handle.
 Both cases have one common problem: they only allow association of classes that are of the same type, or in the same hierarchy.